Getting Ready for Camp

 *In order to help us reduce plastic waste, please consider using reusable or recyclable food storage containers and water bottles.
 SSP has a water bottle refill station, as well as recycling and compost bins.

 On the first day of all youth camps (except for Mommy/Daddy and Me), instructors will conduct swim checks and capsize drills for all participants.
-The swim check consists of swimming a minimum of 20 feet without a life jacket, briefly treading water, and then putting on a life jacket in the water (note: Junior Opti participants will keep their life jacket on for the duration of the swim check).
+The swim check consists of entering the water while wearing a lifejacket, briefly treading water, swimming a minimum of 20 feet, and then exiting the water.

 Participants in youth camps must be signed out of class each day by a parent or another previously authorized adult.
 You may authorize someone during online registration, at camp check in, or by contacting SSP.